ology/techn.ology.net/blog/2020/12/13/enter-music-chord-progression/index.markdown

         }
     }

-This uses a reqular expression substitution to change sharped noted to the flat equivalents.
+This uses a reqular expression substitution to change sharped notes to their flat equivalents.

 Lastly, we return the transformed notes: